What's an AGM battery, what's an EFB battery - and more importantly, what's the difference?

-In technical terms AGM stands for absorbed glass mat.
-An AGM battery is different to regular batteries because the sulphuric acid (battery acid) is absorbed into the glass mats like a sponge instead of the sulphuric acid being free floating.AGMs have several advantages:
+In technical terms AGM stands for Absorbed Glass Mat.
+An AGM battery is different to regular batteries because the electrolyte liquid (battery acid) is absorbed into the glass mats like a sponge instead of the sulphuric acid being free floating as in a conventional battery.

 - AGMs produce higher amp power output for the same size of calcium battery, meeting the increasing demands of car electrics and technologies.

 - AGMs are better suited to the modern car charging system.

 - Dual-purpose AGMs can function as both a starting battery and as an accessory battery, so they can support a multitude of new accessories and car technologies.

 - Deep-cycle AGMs are safer to install in the passenger compartments of vehicles because they’re sealed and don’t produce harmful fumes or gases.

 - Because an AGM is fully sealed it is also maintenance free.

 An enhanced flooded battery (EFB) can also be used in cars that feature Stop-Start technology.
 It is considered an entry level battery for use in cars with this technology.
 EFBs are wet-filled and similar to standard flooded batteries, however, there are differences that give these batteries enhanced cycling abilities and improved charge acceptance.
 This means the battery recovers more quickly, as its application needs to handle heavy-duty, cyclic, Start-Stop applications.

 Your vehicle will only require an EFB battery if it currently has one.
 For example, vehicles with Stop-Start technology may use one of these batteries.
 If in doubt, check with us before ordering a new battery.